nschlia/ffmpegfs/README.md

 The feature is still experimental!
 Be prepared for unexpected results.

+Uncompleted features:

-Currently the segments are not properly created.
+* Currently the segments are not properly created.
 Each segment may contain video or audio frames that actually belong to the previous or next segment.
 This will be fixed in future versions. hls.js does not seem to care about improperly cut segments, though, and playback appears fine.
 Playing a single segment separately will not work properly.

+* Positioning is not implemented yet, i.e., if segment 150 is accessed transcoding will start from 1 and continue until 150 is reached.
+This is not efficient.
+Later version will start transcoding the requested segment immediately, like for frame sets.

+* Due to the nature of HLS, which relies heavily on caching (good), and the missing afformentioned positioning feature, transcoding may fail miserably (not good): Consider starting playback, your browser plays the first 10 segments (100 seconds) from cache.
+The first segment accessed will be 11, which triggers transcoding.
+Alas, ffmpegfs starts at segment 1 and playback stalls until it provides no. 11...

+*There is still a lot to do, but the biggest pile of work has been done.

 AUTO COPY
 ---------